diode-dataset/diode-devkit/README.md

 2. A sample pytorch data loading module.
 3. A jupyter-notebook demo showcasing data loading, metadata querying and depth visualization.
 4. A text file documenting camera intrinsics.
+5. A python file for computation of metrics using numpy.

 ### Citation